ttimpe/homebridge-bosch-thermostats/README.md

 # homebridge-bosch-thermostats

+As Bosch has introduced HomeKit support for room thermostats, this Homebridge plugin is no longer necessary.

 This is a simple plugin that exposes Bosch room thermostats to HomeKit.
 I built it since they are, as of October 2020, not yet officially supporteed.

 I hope this doesn't need to exist very long.